Tym17/devdocs/guides/v2.0/install-gde/trouble/php/tshoot_phpini.md

 ### Solution

-This is commonly caused by a different instance of PHP being used by the PHP command line compared to the web server.
+This is commonly caused by a different instance of {% glossarytooltip bf703ab1-ca4b-48f9-b2b7-16a81fd46e02 %}PHP{% endglossarytooltip %} being used by the PHP command line compared to the web server.
 In particular, `mysql.sock` might be misconfigured if this is the case.

 To determine whether or not you're using one instance of PHP: